primary-services/primary-services/src/node-api/src/migrator/README.md

-You can ignore this, it's my own little project that I shouldn't be wasting time on but I love auto-migrations so... working on it.
+You can ignore this, but it's actually pretty handy.
+It checks the models against the database and generates a list of create/updates/deletes representing the difference between the database and the models.
+It's a work in progress

 What is does so far